okgrow/analytics/README.md

 ### Contributing

 Issues and Pull Requests are always welcome.
-Please read our [contribution guidelines](https://github.com/okgrow/guides/blob/master/contributing.md).